mushorg/conpot/README.md

 # Conpot

-Conpot is a ICS honeypot.
+Conpot is an ICS honeypot.

 ## Origin